Top New York Fed official Sack to resign this month

-NEW YORK (Reuters) - Brian Sack, formerly head of the Federal Reserve Bank of New York’s open market operations who for the last six months served as a senior policy advisor, is to resign effective January 18.
+NEW YORK, Jan 4 (Reuters) - Brian Sack, formerly head of the Federal Reserve Bank of New York’s open market operations who for the last six months served as a senior policy advisor, is to resign effective Jan.
+18.

 In a statement, the New York Fed said Sack announced his intention to resign.